Tim-Birk/capstone-2/README.md

 ## Rankings Algorithm

-In order to prevent the user from having to make every single player comparison manually, there is a recursive algorithm that minimizes the number of choices that need to be made by making implied comparisons.
+In order to prevent the user from having to make every single player comparison manually, there is a recursive algorithm that minimizes the number of choices that need to be made by using implied comparisons.
 More information on how that algorithm works can be found [here](https://docs.google.com/presentation/d/1y3bGtFFVYjsNVEyokFUPeJaxHPs3nknTxUhKI3VdDyY/edit?usp=sharing).

 ## Run Locally